laurelherting/lmh-headspace/AWS/examTips.md

 * Use when processing large amounts of data that can't be handled by a single compute resource in a timely manner

+### Loose Coupling
+* designed to reduce interdependencies
+  * change/failure in one component shouldn't cascade to other components

+### Asynchronous Integration
+* form of loose coupling between services
+* one component generates events and another that consumes them